calciu/COVID19-LockdownFr/README.md

 # ContainmentDay (#ConfinementJour) COVID-19-TweetIDs

-The repository contains an ongoing collection of tweets IDs associated with the Containment period du to the coronavirus COVID-19 (SARS-CoV-2), that started in France on March 18, 2020.
+The repository contains an ongoing collection of tweets IDs associated with the Containment period due to the coronavirus COVID-19 (SARS-CoV-2), that started in France on March 18, 2020.

 We used the Twitter’s search API to gather on a daily basis Tweets defined by  hashtags #confinementJour1 to #confinementJour_n (that is ContainmentDay1 to n).